Muthulakshmisankar/password-meter/README.md

 _____________________________________________________
 Step2: Import password-meter-ml into your app module

-import { NgPasswordMeterMlModule } from 'projects/ng-password-meter-ml/src/public-api';
+import { NgPasswordMeterMlModule } from 'ng-password-meter-ml';

 @NgModule({
   declarations: [